mhay10/uccs_tennis_site_v2/README.md

 #### <u>Static Frontend</u>

-The static frontend is meant to be hosted using (Cloudflare Pages)[https://pages.cloudflare.com/].
+The static frontend is meant to be hosted using [Cloudflare Pages](https://pages.cloudflare.com/).
 You will need to have a Cloudflare account to host the static frontend.

 - Change `urlPrefix` in `web_server/src/lib/index.ts` to your asset server URL.
 - Follow the instructions on the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/get-started/guide) to create webpage .